The Complete Guide to Styled Product Photos

 If you have a nice camera and think just pointing and shooting will get you results, I'm sorry to say, that that's not the case.
 The good news is, once you master the basics of your nice camera you can get stellar images.

-When you have a firm understanding of how to get the most out of your camera, you can accelerate your photos, but it doesn't start there.
+When you have a firm understanding of how to get the most out of your camera, you can accelerate your photos, but it doesn't end there.

 Good photos is almost entirely dependent on good lighting.
 This goes for where you set up your space to how much light you have to work with.

 I recommend shooting in a well-lit space, with one or more windows.
 You can also enhance the light you have with your camera settings and other sources.